 Second Offense: The second MIP can have more serious consequences – including a charge as a misdemeanor and a possibility of 30 days in jail in addition to probation and other fines.

-A Minor in Possession may be an indicator that the child has problems with mental illness or addiction.
+A Minor in Possession may be an indicator that the child has problems with addiction.
+This charge can also damage your child’s reputation and future.
 With so much at stake, is important to hire an attorney with experience in the area of MIP.
 McCririe has that experience!